LLNL/raja-suite-tutorial/Intermediate_Tutorial/00-BASE/README.md

 =================================

-This file has no exercises but it is used a base reference implementation.
+This file has no exercises but it is used as a base reference implementation.

 Use the code to compare implementations between the RAJA kernel and launch abstractions.